blewisio/depic/README.md

 ## Contributions

-Know of a great emodule that isn't on the list?
+Know of a great module that isn't on the list?
 Submit a pull request!

 ### How is this different than awesome-nodejs?